 Hennessey Digital is and always will be a 100%-remote company.
 We don’t have a brick-and-mortar location that our team goes to every day, and this was a deliberate choice that’s become a strategic advantage for us.
 In a virtual work environment, we can recruit top talent from anywhere in the world!

 Virtual work arrangements are here to stay, and we’re sharing our best practices for how to build a strong organization in a remote work environment.

 First, let’s address the elephant in the room: COVID-19.
 Of course, many organizations were forced to move to a virtual model when the pandemic hit in the spring of 2020.
 Companies scrambled to figure out how working remotely “could” or “should” look for them: policies had to change, video calls replaced in-person meetings, and home offices had to be set up.

 While COVID-19 forced many organizations to move to virtual work environments, it was business as usual for us.
 There were, of course, some changes that occurred due to COVID, but we used to Zoom meetings and instant messaging all along, so we had a head start on the “all-remote work” thing.
-Our founder and CEO Jason Hennessey recently shared our remote work strategies on the CallTrackingMetrics podcast: listen in and learn how we’ve found success as a virtual organization!
+Our founder and CEO Jason Hennessey recently shared our remote work strategies on the CallTrackingMetrics podcast: listen in to learn how we’ve found success as a virtual organization!

 Over the years as a global, 100%-virtual company, we’ve tested various strategies and tactics, learned from our mistakes, and celebrated our wins together.
 Here are our top three tips for how to build a strong organization in a virtual work environment, no office required.